Dundalk (Premier Division)

 Gatt proceeded to sign with Altach, leaving behind an opportunity to play at the University of Indiana.
 Upon his arrival in Austria in the summer of 2010, he immediately joined the first team, where he quickly made an impact.
 Initially a substitute, Gatt soon earned a place in the starting lineup and emerged as one of Altach's key players during the first half of the season.
 The speedy midfielder tallied four goals in league play and two in the Austrian Cup in an impressive beginning to his career.

-Gatt's rapid improvement helped propel keep Altach in the promotion hunt, but he ultimately played too well to push them over the top; in January he was snapped up by Molde FK of the Norwegian Tippeligaen, where he will develop under the tutelage of Norway and Manchester United great Ole Gunnar Solksjaer.
+Gatt's rapid improvement helped propel keep Altach in the promotion hunt, but he ultimately played too well to push them over the top; in January he was snapped up by Molde FK of the Norwegian Tippeligaen, where developed under the tutelage of Norway and Manchester United great Ole Gunnar Solksjaer.

 Gatt's half-season in Altach earned him a call up to the U-20 team in December 2010 during the Austrian League winter break.
 He burst onto the scene with a scintillating performance against Canada, scoring two goals and assisting on the other three in a 5-0 demolition.
 However, he was unavailable for CONCACAF qualification.